silakhulmufid/MuhammadSilakhulMufid_FrontEndTest_EZV/README.md

 Implementation can be found in `src/app/page.tsx`.

-### 2. RTK Query for Todo Data
+### 2. Hybrid Approach for Todo Data

-The `/todos` API endpoint is fetched using RTK Query.
-This approach is used because:
+The `/todos` API endpoint uses a hybrid approach combining SSR for initial data and RTK Query for subsequent interactions:

-- Todo data requires interactive features like pagination
+#### Initial SSR Fetching
+- The initial todo data is fetched server-side in `src/app/todo/page.tsx`
+- This provides faster initial page load with pre-rendered content
+- Improves SEO by having content available on first render
+- Reduces client-side JavaScript needed for initial render

+#### RTK Query for Interactive Features
+- After initial load, RTK Query takes over for pagination and filtering
 - It provides efficient client-side caching and request deduplication
 - It handles loading and error states automatically
 - It enables optimistic updates for better user experience

-Implementation can be found in `src/store/todo/api.ts` and `src/components/pages/todo/index.tsx`.
+Implementation can be found in:
+- Server-side initial fetch: `src/app/todo/page.tsx`
+- Client-side data management: `src/store/todo/api.ts` and `src/components/pages/todo/index.tsx`

 ## State Management